targetteal/o2-pt/rule-book.md

 ## Expressing Roles

 You are responsible for monitoring how your _Role_'s _Purpose_ and _Accountabilities_ are expressed, and comparing that to your vision of their ideal potential expression.
-You should identify those gaps between the current reality and a potential you sense, each one being a tension.
+You should identify those gaps between the current reality and a potential you sense, each one being a _Tension_.

-You are also responsible for trying to resolve those tensions by using the authorities and other mechanisms available to you under the Rule Book.
+You are also responsible for trying to resolve those _Tensions_ by using the authorities and other mechanisms available to you under the Rule Book.

 ## Transparency